 Wake to the morning chorus of birds thriving at the junction of open forest and rainforest.
 Watch the sun’s first rays paint the valleys and cliff lines in gold, or the mist roll across the range.

 The first 490m on Day 3 is easy going south along the Winder track to Lookout Road.
-Turn left (east) and take the well-trodden path 480m through magnificent rainforest scattered with hoop pines to Mount Castle lookout at the escarpment edge.
+Turn left (east) and take the well-trodden and popular path 480m through magnificent rainforest scattered with hoop pines to Mount Castle lookout at the escarpment edge.
 Enjoy views over the pink-hued trachyte cliffs and beyond, then backtrack about 30m and leave the formed track at the Scenic Rim Trail marker to head south deep into the dense rainforest.

 From here on you’ll need navigation skills and a good map.
 Look for orange trail markers as you wind around trees, rocks and logs, as in wet or foggy conditions it is easy to become lost in the thick, vine-filled rainforest.
 Keep the cliffs to your left as you follow the escarpment south, and be careful not to walk too close to the edge.
 One slip could be fatal!